sachinsu/sachinsu.github.io/work_journal/software.md

         - Queue individually manages lifecycle of each message
         - Each mesage is exclusively acquired by one consumer
         - The queue length can be queried
+        - Queues do not improve end-to-end latency
+        - Queues do not improve mean throughput
+        - Queues do not provide total event ordering
+        - Queues can offer at-most-once or at-least-once delivery
+        - Queues do improve burst throughput
+        - Distributed queues also improve fault tolerance (if they don’t lose data)
+        - Every queue is a place for things to go horribly, horribly wrong
     - Kafka is not a "message queue"
         - Messages are acquired by consumer groups
         - consumer groups can query topic back and forth.